-For units ≤55 gallons – resistance storage unit with efficiency: 0.9307 – (0.0002 * rated volume in gallons)
+The same draw pattern (very small, low, medium and high draw) should be used for both baseline and efficient units.
+If using a deemed approach, for units ≤55 gallons – baseline is assumed to be a resistance storage unit with efficiency: 0.9307 – (0.0002 * rated volume in gallons) assuming medium draw.

-For units >55 gallons – assume a 50 gallon resistance tank baseline i.e. 0.9207 UEF.
+For units >55 gallons – assume a 50 gallon resistance tank baseline i.e. 0.9299 UEF assuming high draw .

 Deemed Lifetime of Efficient Equipment